 SCHUBERT: Die Winterreise / Peter Pears, tenor; Benjamin Britten, pianist / available for free streaming on YouTube

 Absolutely the best recordings of this difficult song cycle; each complements the other.
-Mezzo Mitsuko Shirai has also done a great job on this piece if you’d like to hear a female singer in it.
+Britten’s accompaniment is a jewel unto itself, both singers really get under the skin of the songs, and the Mattei-Nilsson version is the most musically integrated performance I’ve ever heard in my life.
+Mezzo Mitsuko Shirai also did a great job on this piece if you’d like to hear a female singer do it.

 SCHUBERT: Arpeggione Sonata in a min. / Emanuel Feuermann, cellist; Gerald Moore, pianist / available for free streaming on YouTube